gergap/vim/README.markdown

 Plugins
 -------

+Vim should be only extended in Vim's way like the great plugins from Tim Pope.
+It makes no sense to install plugins for tasks which Vim can do out of the box.
+One example is the multiple-cursors plugin, Vim has Ctrl-V, there is no need for such a plugin.

 My config makes use of some great vim plugins for coders.
-Just call the `install_plugins.sh` script to install 'em all.

-* YouCompletMe: Smart completion support including semantic C/C++ completion using clang
+Use `:PlugInstall` to install them.
+Vimplug as the plugin manager.

+An incomplete list of the most important plugins
+* Tim Pope's `vim-fugitive`, `vim-surround`, `vim-unimpaired`, `vim-commentary`, and more
+* Some new text objects: `kana/vim-text-function`, `kana/vim-text-line`
+* `neoclide/coc.nvim`: This replaces YCM, and provides clang based auto-completion and more
-* UltiSnips: Awesome snippts support.
+* `sirver/ultisnips`: Awesome snippets support.
 This is a must have!
-* SuperTabs: Use <tab> to complete various things (vim <c-p>, `clang_complete`, ...)
-* vim-fugitve: Git support
-* vim-airline: Powerline based on vim-script (no python)
+* `vim-airline`: Powerline based on vim-script (no python)
-* Autoclose: Closes corresponding brackets ("()", "[]", "{}") without getting annoyed.
+* `Raimondi/delimitMate`: another autoclose plugin
-* NerdTree: File tree for accessing files interactively
+* `scrooloose/nerdtree`: File tree for accessing files interactively
-* CtrlP: Fuzzy file open support
+* `ctrlpvim/ctrlp.vim`: Fuzzy file open support
-* TagList: List functions, variable and macros of the current file.
+* `majutsushi/tagbar`: List functions, variable and macros of the current file.
+* `rhysd/vim-clang-format`: Integration of clang-format to automatically reformat code
+* `gergap/vim-cmake-build`: My own plugin to work with CMake based projects (run cmake, compile, debug and more)
+* ... much more

 Requirements
 ------------